DevExpress/devextreme-vue/README.md

 ## <a name="license"></a>License ##

-**DevExtreme Vue components are released as a MIT-licensed (free and open-source) add-on to DevExtreme.**
+**DevExtreme Vue components are released as an MIT-licensed (free and open-source) add-on to DevExtreme.**

 Familiarize yourself with the [DevExtreme License](https://js.devexpress.com/Licensing/).

 [A free trial is available!](http://js.devexpress.com/Buy/)

 ## <a name="support-feedback"></a>Support & Feedback ##
-* For general Vue questions, check [Vue Guide](https://vuejs.org/v2/guide/)
+* Check the [Vue Guide](https://vuejs.org/v2/guide/) for general Vue questions
-* For questions regarding DevExtreme libraries and widgets' APIs, use [DevExpress Support Center](https://www.devexpress.com/Support/Center)
+* For questions regarding DevExtreme libraries and widgets' APIs, use the [DevExpress Support Center](https://www.devexpress.com/Support/Center)